-As a female, Barron-DiCamillo broke the glass ceiling to take a significant role in cyber security.
-Today, women represent about 50 percent of the global population but only 11 percent of the cyber security workforce despite having higher levels of education than men overall, the 2017 Global Information Security Workforce Study found.
+As a woman, Barron-DiCamillo broke the glass ceiling to take a significant role in cybersecurity.
+Today, women represent about 50% of the global population but only 11% of the cybersecurity workforce despite having higher levels of education than men overall, according to the 2017 Global Information Security Workforce Study.

-By 2020, the cyber security market is projected to be worth $170 billion.
-At the same time, researchers expect a shortage of 1.8 million cyber security professionals, positioning women to move into high-level information security posts.
-The demand for cyber security professionals has far outpaced the supply, and salaries are on the rise.
-The Bureau of Labor Statistics found the median wage in cyber security to be about $93,000.
-Employment opportunities in the field of cyber security are expected to increase nearly 20 percent by 2024, “much faster than the average for all occupations,” the U.S. Department of Labor said.
+The demand for cybersecurity professionals has far outpaced the supply, and salaries are on the rise.
+The U.S. Bureau of Labor Statistics found the median wage in information security to be about $99,730 in 2019.
+Employment opportunities in the field are also expected to increase nearly 31% between 2019 and 2029, nearly eight times the average growth projected for all career types (4%).

-Large companies including Google, IBM, and Facebook are actively recruiting women to fill cyber security positions because the companies realize diverse teams can better identify and neutralize threats.
-Students enrolled in Maryville University’s online Cyber Security degree program study topics that include cryptography, cloud security, and incident handling.
-The program can prepare all students for careers in cyber security.
+Large companies including Google, IBM, and Facebook are actively recruiting women to fill cybersecurity positions, because the companies realize diverse teams can better identify and neutralize threats.

 “Different skill sets are becoming more valued in security instead of just having highly technical employees,” Robb Reck, chief information security officer at Ping Identity in Denver, told the Denver Post.
 “Anytime you can get diversity, you expand the overall perspective of a group.”